anandparulkar/gitops-helm/README.md

 **What is GitOps?****

-GitOps is a way to do Continuous Delivery, it works by using Git as a source of truth for declarative infrastructure and workloads.
+GitOps is a way to do Continuous Delivery, it works by using Git as a source of truth for declarative infrastructure and workloads

 For Kubernetes this means using `git push` instead of `kubectl create/apply` or `helm install/upgrade`.

 In a traditional CICD pipeline, CD is an implementation extension powered by  the